Penningtons

-Penningtons is a Canadian fashion retail store that specializes in plus-size womens' clothing, with locations across Canada in all ten provinces.
+Penningtons is a Canadian fashion retail store that specializes in plus-size women's clothing, with locations across Canada in all ten provinces.

 Penningtons is part of the Reitmans Limited Company, also affiliated with RW&CO, Reitmans, and Addition Elle.
 Their 135 stores sell denim, lingerie, sportswear, activewear, and seasonal wear.

 History

 Pennington's is a banner which is owned by Reitman's Limited Canada.
 Reitman's was founded in 1926 by Herman and Sarah Reitman in Montreal, Canada.
 Since then they have grown the business with the help of 3 generations; their children, grandchildren and great grandchildren which have carried the business throughout the years.
 Since 1926 Reitman's has been affiliated and helped manage 4 other clothing stores.
 These stores are RW&CO, Addition Elle, Thyme Maternity and Hyba and Pennington's.
 The company is now under the control of brothers, Jeremy and Stephen Reitman.